twcook/AxiusMEM/docs/index.rst

 ..
-AxiusMEM documentation master file, created by sphinx-quickstart on Fri Jun 14 2024.
+AxiusMEM™ documentation master file, created by sphinx-quickstart on Fri Jun 14 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to AxiusMEM's documentation!
+Welcome to AxiusMEM™'s documentation!
 ====================================

 .. toctree::